 Warning! - Watching is Addicting

-While the ability to check on baby visually (without disrupting a sleeping infant) is the main reason parents opt for a video monitor verses sound monitor, it also happens to be highly addictive for new parents who won't be able to stop looking at the little person they created.
-Sure peace of mind during naps and the long night time hours is a huge asset, and can often prevent the need for parents to get out of bed, but just being able to spy on a little one cooing and breathing can be habit forming.
-You might just find yourself watching baby so often you get little else accomplished in the day or even sleep at night.
+While the ability to check on your baby visually (without disrupting a sleeping infant) is the main reason parents opt for a video monitor, it also happens to be highly addictive for new parents who won't be able to stop looking at the little person they created.
+Sure, peace of mind during naps and the long nighttime hours is a tremendous asset and can often prevent the need for parents to get out of bed, but just being able to spy on a little one cooing and breathing can be habit-forming.
+You might find yourself watching the baby so often that you get little else accomplished in the day or even sleep at night.
 Don't say we didn't warn you.

 A Visual Monitor Can Mean More Sleep for Everyone

 You might be asking yourself do I need a video monitor?
 Probably one of the hardest parts of being a new parent is the inevitable sleep deprivation that comes with it.
 In addition to the paranoia of possible nighttime dangers and wondering if the baby's room is the right temperature, there is the middle of the night wake-ups where you aren't sure if you heard the baby cry or not.
 You can't shake the worry without getting up to check on your baby in person.
 Between feeding and diaper changes, worried midnight visual checks of breathing are not uncommon for parents of newborns.
 Rest assured, you are not alone in your fears or your lack of slumber.
 When it comes to bringing home a new little person, one of the few things most parents can agree on is the terminal lack of sleep they endure over time.